-The DCI module allows read and write operations while it is in the process of transmitting/receiving data.
+The DCI module allows read and write operations while it is in the process of transmitting or receiving data.
 Data is written to the TXBUFx registers and read from the RXBUFx registers.
-The following shows an example of internal DCI read/write operation, for the case of BLEN = 01 (Buffer length = 2).

-Figure 20-7 illustrates when the DCI module is disabled, no data is received/transmitted.
+The following shows an example of internal DCI read/write operation, for the case of BLEN<1:0> = 01 (Buffer length = 2).
+Figure 20-7 shows that when the DCI module is disabled, no data is received or transmitted.